Affine Deligne-Lusztig Varieties of Positive Coxeter Type: Introduction

-One potential application of Theorem~\ref{thm:introGeometry} is the study of basic loci of Shimura varieties.
+One application of Theorem~\ref{thm:introGeometry} is the study of basic loci of Shimura varieties.
+The intersection of an EKOR (Ekedahl--Kottwitz--Oort--Rapoport) stratum in a Shimura variety with its basic locus can be described in terms of $X_x(b)$ for a basic $b$, up to a finite morphism (cf. \cite{Goertz2019,}).
 Basic loci of Coxeter type have been introduced and studied by G\"{o}rtz-He-Nie, cf.\ \cite{GH15, Goertz2019, GHN22}.
+They described basic loci of Shimura varieties by exploiting the case where $X_x(b)$ decomposes as a union of Deligne–Lusztig varieties of Coxeter type.
 The notion of positive Coxeter type can be used to generalize the cases of Coxeter type, cf.\ \cite{Shimada24, ST24} for the cases of $\mathrm{GL}_n$ and $\mathrm{GSp}_6$ respectively.
-In many cases treated in \cite{Shimada24, ST24}, there exists an Ekedahl--Oort stratum of positive Coxeter type, but not of finite Coxeter type.
+In many cases treated in \cite{Shimada24, ST24}, there exists an EO stratum of positive Coxeter type, but not of finite Coxeter type.
 This suggests necessity of a generalization of the notion of finite Coxeter type.
-For example, the second named author proves that the Ekedahl--Oort strata associated with $(\mathrm{GL}_n, (1,1,0,\ldots,0))$ and basic $b$ are of positive Coxeter type.
+For example, the second named author proves that the EO strata associated with $(\mathrm{GL}_n, (1,1,0,\ldots,0))$ and basic $b$ are of positive Coxeter type.
 In this case, all other strata except one are not of finite Coxeter type if $n\geq 4$.
+Moreover, for the basic locus of the $\mathrm{GU}(2,n-2)$ Shimura variety at a prime inert, there exists an irreducible component that can be written as the closure of an EO stratum of positive Coxeter type (cf. \cite[Remark 3.6]{Shimada24b}); this refines the description given in \cite{FHI26}.

+The notion of positive Coxeter type also plays a crucial role in \cite{SV25}.
+The first author together with Viehmann introduces the notion of \emph{depth} of a Shimura datum, with the Shimura varieties of depth $\leq 1$ being the famous class of fully Hodge-Newton decomposable ones \cite{Goertz2019}.
+In their study of Ekedahl-Oort strata in case of depth $<2$, many cases can only be handled by proving the positive Coxeter type property.

 Another potential application of Theorem~\ref{thm:introGeometry} is the study of affine Lusztig varieties.
 These encode certain orbital integrals of conjugacy classes in the loop group, and are studied to obtain a theory of affine character sheaves \cite{He2023_affinelusztig}.
 Following He's correspondence between affine Lusztig varieties and affine Deligne--Lusztig varieties, we expect that affine Weyl group elements of positive Coxeter type may also have the most beautiful affine Lusztig varieties attached to them.